 If any objective evidence of impairment exists the SBCI performs a detailed impairment calculation on each loan individually to determine whether an impairment loss should be recognised.
 The amount of the impairment loss is measured as the difference between the loan's carrying amount and the present value of the estimated cash flows discounted at the loan's original effective interest rate in line with IAS 39.
-The assessment is reviewed and approved by the SBCI management, including the Head of Risk and Chief Executive Officer ("CEO").
+The assessment is reviewed and approved by the SBCI management, including the Head of Risk, Finance & Operations and the CEO.
 See Note 12 for the carrying amount of the loans.

-3.1.2 Financial guarantee assessment
+3.1.2.
+Financial guarantee assessment

-At each reporting date, for the financial guarantees it has issued, the SBCI considers whether payments under each guarantee are probable for a financial liability to be recognised in line with IAS 37.
+At each reporting date for the financial guarantees it has issued, the SBCI considers whether payments under each guarantee are probable for a financial liability to be recognised in line with FRS 102.21.
 In order to assess the probability of a payment under a guarantee contract, the Company reviews any relevant data to assess the amount of the loans which are at risk of defaulting and being subject to a claim by an on-lender.

 A financial liability for any probable claims, which can be reliably measured, is recognised in the accounting records of the SBCI.
 If a financial liability is recognised, and the financial liability amount is greater than the existing carrying amount, an adjustment is required to reflect the financial liability and recognise the difference in the Statement of Comprehensive Income.
 Where a financial liability is not required, a contingent liability is disclosed in the financial statements for the total amount payable under SBCI's financial guarantee contracts.
-See Notes 23 and 24 for the carrying amount of the financial guarantees.
+See also Notes 23 and 24.

-3.1.3 Intangible asset useful life
+3.1.3.
+Intangible asset useful life